Ultimate Cheyenne Real Estate Investing Guide for 2026

 Housing

-In the lease market, the median gross rent in Cheyenne is .
-The median gross rent level across the state is , and the nation’s median gross rent is .
+As for the rental business, Cheyenne shows a median gross rent of .
+The median gross rent level throughout the state is , while the national median gross rent is .

-The total occupied percentage for homes and apartments in Cheyenne is , while the vacancy rate for these units is .
+The percentage of occupied homes and apartments in Cheyenne is , and the percentage of unused single-family and apartment buildings is .

 Housing Quick Stats